[AD – Contains gifted items]

 7 – Shower Puff

 These are absolutely beautiful – so cute, and SO soft!
 Handmade by crochet-queen Zoe at Hookaway4Crochet alongside a couple extra products in a range of colours and sizes.
 These last absolutely ages and are much nicer than those plastic mits and puffs you get in the shops, handmade with love and designed with quality in mind – these won’t unravel into something reminiscent of a saggy old hairnet after a couple uses!
 Plus, once they do eventually come to their end of their life (and that’s gonna be a long life!) you can just cut them up and compost them as they’re completely biodegradable.
 Zoe makes these all herself from scratch and her shop is currently closed but keep your eyes peeled on her Instagram if you’d like to pick up one of these in the future.
-She gifted me one in each size to take a look at and compare but they’re too lovely to not share so I’m going to be popping one into my zero waste giveaway at the end of the month!
-Make sure you’re following my Instagram to be in with a chance of winning.
 I also got a really awesome sponge for Christmas from The Body Shop that’s made from recycled milk cartons!
 One milk carton makes five of these exfoliating sponges, so much better than going to waste and perfect if you feel like you need a bit more of a scrub.

 8 – Silvertech Towel